precys/triviatastic/README.md

 ## Installation

 Create a copy of the repository via "git clone" inside a local directory via the terminal
-Use "npm i" or "npm install" to install all packages in package.json
+Cd in the terminal to server directory and use "npm i" or "npm install" to install all packages in package.json
-Then setup AWS DynamoDB database and change the region in respository DAO files to desired region
+Cd in the terminal to the client directory and use "npm i" or "npm install" to install all packages in package.json Then setup AWS DynamoDB database and change the region in respository DAO files to desired region

-Use an front-end client such as Postman to use endpoints
+## Getting Started

+1. Launch the back-end: cd into the server directory and run "npm start"
+2. Launch the front-end: cd into the client directory and run "npm run dev"

 ## API Endpoints